 Step 1: Define your objectives

-Before diving into AI-powered CRM implementation, establishing clear and measurable objectives is paramount.
+Before diving into AI-powered CRM implementation, setting a target implementation date and establishing clear and measurable objectives are paramount.
 Without a well-defined goal, you risk investing in a solution that doesn't deliver the desired results.
 These objectives should be directly linked to key business drivers and should be specific enough to allow for accurate measurement.

 Examples of potential objectives include: